August 22nd, 2021

 Ashley Sanchez is already a well-known player in the world of international women’s soccer.
 To start, Sanchez captained the United States U17 squad through their youth Women’s World Cup in 2016.
 In the months following, Sanchez attended the U20 Women’s World Cup, becoming the first American to play two World Cups in the same year.
 In 2016, Sanchez ended her spectacular season by winning the US Young Player of the Year award and the NSCAA Youth Girls All-American Player of the Year award.

 By 2019, Sanchez had attended her second U20 Women’s World Cup and had played with the United States U23s.
-Sanchez had also been attending college at UCLA, a premier soccer school with a reputation for producing top-quality players.
+At the time, Sanchez was attending college at UCLA, a premier soccer school with a reputation for producing top-quality players.
 It came as no shock when ex-Spirit manager Richie Burke drafted Sanchez fourth in the 2020 NWSL draft.

 By this point, readers will be unsurprised to know that Sanchez took home two awards in her rookie season, even with the ongoing pandemic testing limits.
 Sanchez received the 2020 NWSL Challenge Cup Future Legend award for the inaugural NWSL Challenge Cup and the Young Player of the Year award by the Spirit.
 Her second NWSL season proves to be no different.
 With Sanchez’s game winning goal on the weekend against the Orlando Pride, the Washington Spirit have been rocketed into third place.
 This will put them in contention for the regular season title if they beat the North Carolina Courage on Sunday.